Wil Myers Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in the league.

-- The Pirates have the 12th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Pirates' 3.94 team ERA ranks 12th among all league pitching staffs.

-- Pirates pitchers combine to surrender 20 home runs (one per game), the 10th-fewest in baseball.
+- The Pirates surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- Keller makes the start for the Pirates, his fifth of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.
+- Hill (1-2) takes the mound for the Pirates in his fifth start of the season.
+He has a 5.57 ERA in 21 2/3 innings pitched, with 15 strikeouts.

-- The right-hander's last appearance was on Sunday against the St. Louis Cardinals, when he tossed six innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Tuesday, the lefty tossed six innings against the Colorado Rockies, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.